OT-CLOUD-KIT/terraform-aws-secret-manager/README.md

 AWS Secret Manager Terraform module
 ======================================

-Terraform module which creates EC2 Instance on AWS.
+Terraform module which creates Secret Manager Secrets on AWS.

 These types of resources are supported:

 Secret Manager